QOCO: A Quadratic Objective Conic Optimizer with Custom Solver Generation: Introduction

 \subsection{Contribution}

-This work makes two key contributions: (1) the development of {\qoco}, an open-source C-based solver for quadratic objective SOCPs, and (2) the introduction of {\qocog}, an open-source custom solver generator for quadratic objective SOCPs which generates a custom solver written in C \footnote{Both are available on GitHub at \url{https://github.com/qoco-org}}.
+This work makes two key contributions: (1) {\qoco}, an open-source C-based solver for quadratic objective SOCPs, and (2) {\qocog}, an open-source custom solver generator for quadratic objective SOCPs which generates a custom solver written in C \footnote{Both are available on GitHub at \url{https://github.com/qoco-org}}. {\qoco} and solvers generated by {\qocog} implement the same algorithm as {\clarabel}, a primal-dual interior point method with Mehrotra's predictor-corrector, but directly solve Problem \ref{eq:problem} rather than a homogeneous embedding.

-We demonstrate that {\qoco} outperforms most commercial and open-source solvers in terms of both speed and robustness, and {\qococ} (the name of solvers generated by {\qocog}) is significantly faster than {\qoco}.
+We demonstrate that {\qoco} is more robust than most commercial and open-source solvers, and is faster on small- to medium-sized problems.
+We also show that {\qococ} (the name of a solver generated by {\qocog}) is significantly faster than {\qoco}.
 Both solvers are easy to use since {\qoco} and {\qocog} can be called from {\cvxpy} \cite{diamond2016cvxpy,agrawal2018rewriting} and {\cpg} \cite{schaller2022embedded} respectively, allowing users to formulate optimization problems in a natural way following from math rather than manually converting the problem to the solver-required standard form.
 Additionally, {\qoco} can be called from C/C++, Matlab, and Python, and {\qocog} can be called from Python.
 Both implement a primal-dual interior point method with Mehrotra's predictor-corrector \cite{mehrotra1992pdipm}.
 However, they both use a variety of numerical enhancements to quickly and robustly solve the linear system that arises in the step direction computation.
 Specifically, we use an $LDL^\top$ factorization along with the Approximate Minimum Degree (AMD) \cite{Amestoy1996,davis2005algorithm} heuristic to permute the coefficient matrix, minimizing fill-in for the factor $L$.
 We also apply static and dynamic regularization to the coefficient matrix to ensure that the matrix is invertible and the factorization succeeds.
 After solving the linear system, we apply iterative refinement to ensure that the original, unregularized system was solved to high accuracy, further enhancing numerical stability and robustness.